-Have you wonder why the connectivity of your electronic product is flaky?
-Even though the product is designed with a known wireless vendor with latest standards.
-Is it really the wireless module vendor the culprit of the slow internet connection?
-The short answer is no. Different products with same wireless module part number can have very different wireless performance.
+Have you ever wondered why the connectivity of your electronic product can sometimes be unreliable or flaky, even when it's designed with a wireless module from a reputable vendor using the latest standards?
+While it might be tempting to blame the wireless module vendor for slow internet connections, the reality is more complex.
+The short answer is no; the wireless module vendor may not be the main culprit.
+Different products with the same wireless module part number can exhibit varying wireless performance.

-Note desensitization is not limited to wireless receivers.
-Other receivers such as light detector can also be desensitized due to light leakage or pollution.
+Note: RF desensitization is not solely limited to wireless receivers but can also affect other types of receivers, such as light detectors.
+For example, light detectors can experience desensitization due to light leakage or pollution.

-The purpose of this article to demystify, root cause, and mitigate RF desense problems.
-After finishing this article, an intelligent designer shall able to be able to diagnose wireless problems, pin point the root cause, and apply appropriate desense mitigation changes.
+The purpose of this article is to demystify, identify the root cause of, and mitigate RF desense problems.
+By the end of this article, an intelligent designer should be able to diagnose wireless issues, pinpoint the root cause, and apply appropriate desense mitigation techniques.

-Receiver sensitivity: it is the minimum detectable receiving signal power of an digital radio receiver in order to achieve the a specific bit error rate (BER) in accordance to the wireless radio communication standard such as WiFi or Bluetooth.
+Receiver sensitivity refers to the minimum detectable receiving signal power of a digital radio receiver required to achieve a specific bit error rate (BER) in accordance with wireless communication standards like WiFi or Bluetooth.

-Theory of Operation: A desensitized wireless receiver means that its noise floor is increased due to electromiagnetic interference which directly results in reduction of the received signal to noise ratio, leading to degradation of the receiver performance in terms of throughput vs. range.
-In order to maintain the same receiver performance (i.e the same data rate at the same range) at presence of RF interference, a higher receiving signal power is needed at radio receiver.
-However, transmit power is fixed from the access point/wireless router, this means that to in order achieve the the minimum receiver power level/sensitivity required by the radio communication standard, the effective communication link range between access point/wireless router and radio receiver has to be reduced, resulting in reduction of wireless range coverage.
+A desensitized wireless receiver experiences an increased noise floor due to electromagnetic interference, resulting in a reduced received signal-to-noise ratio.
+This leads to degraded receiver performance in terms of throughput vs. range.
+To maintain the same receiver performance in the presence of RF interference, a higher receiving signal power is required.
+However, the transmit power from the access point or wireless router remains fixed.
+As a result, the effective communication link range between the access point and the radio receiver must be reduced, leading to a reduction in wireless range coverage.

-The cause of desensitization is due to electromagnetic interference. this type of interference can originate from an external source (e.g., nearby electronics such as TV) or more realistically a stronger self-generated interference within the electronic system of the product.
-Most often than not, it is the self-generated interference that causes poor wireless performance.
-A good analogy to desense in shooting your self in the foot!
+The cause of desensitization is electromagnetic interference, which can originate from external sources (e.g., nearby electronics like TVs) or, more commonly, stronger self-generated interference within the electronic system of the product.
+Self-generated interference often causes poor wireless performance.
+A good analogy for desense is shooting oneself in the foot!

-Electromagnetic interference (EMI) always have a source and can be coupled in many ways to the wireless receivers.
-In an embedded system, a conducted coupling path can be a noise power supply for RF receiver IC and a radiated path can be an unshielded DDR memory banks that radiates electromagnetic energy into the air (during a read or write operation), and that interference power is picked up by the radio receiver antenna, which results in desensitization.
+Electromagnetic interference (EMI) always has a source and can couple to wireless receivers in various ways.
+In an embedded system, conducted coupling paths can be noise from the power supply for the RF receiver IC, while radiated paths can arise from unshielded DDR memory banks radiating electromagnetic energy during read or write operations.
+This interference is picked up by the radio receiver antenna, resulting in desensitization.

-By looking at each coupling path and identifying the sources of EMI, one is able to provide mitigation early on to prevent poor wireless performance.
+By examining each coupling path and identifying the sources of EMI, one can apply early mitigation measures to prevent poor wireless performance.

-One shall create a Desense Matrix containing following items to test the level of radio receiver desensitization.
+One should create a Desense Matrix containing the following items to test the level of radio receiver desensitization.
+For example:

 Identify all possible aggressors